logo

 Professional Investor Funds

-A PIF may be set up as an open or closed-ended investment company – in the form of a SICAV or an investment company with variable share capital (INVCO), a limited partnership or a unit trust.
-A PIF may also be set up as a SICAV Incorporated Cell Company (SICAV ICC) or an incorporated cell (IC) of a Recognised Incorporated Cell Company (RICC).
+A Professional Investor Fund ("PIF") may be set up as an open or closed-ended investment company – in the form of an investment company with variable share capital ("SICAV") or an investment company with fixed share capital ("INVCO"), a limited partnership or a unit trust.
+A PIF may also be set up as a Contractual Fund or an incorporated cell company ("ICC").

 The PIF regime comprises three categories:

-• PIFs promoted to Qualifying Investors (or Qualifying Investor Funds); and
+• PIFs promoted to Qualifying Investors (or Qualifying Investor Funds)

 The MFSA will grant a licence if it is satisfied that the PIF will comply in all respects with the provisions of the law, the relevant regulations and the respective rules and that its directors and officers, or in the case of a unit trust/common contractual fund or limited partnership, its trustee(s) or general partner(s) respectively, are fit and proper persons to carry out the functions required of them in connection with the PIF.